2021 Honda Odyssey Trim Levels with Comparisons & Configurations.

 Now, let's not forget to mention the standard V6 engine, which gets paired up with a 10-speed automatic transmission.
 This generates 280 hp and 262 lb-ft of torque, which is definitely enough to give the Odyssey some get-up-and-go power.
 Hill start assist comes equipped, as do active noise cancellation and an Eco Assist System.
 To this, the EX only adds remote engine start.

-Compare the 2021 Honda Odyssey EX vs EX-L Trims.
-What is the Difference?
+Compare the Odyssey EX vs EX-L. What is the difference?

 So, what does the 'L' in EX-L mean?
 Whatever it means, it alludes to the fact that the EX-L gets a few extra things equipped.
 A second 2.5-amp charge-only port gets added, as does a third-row 12-volt power outlet.
 The Home Link Remote System gets made standard, as do an auto-dimming rear-view mirror, a leather-wrapped steering wheel, and second-row lower seatback pockets.